farmOS/field-kit/README.md

 # Kebun Kitani (kebunkitani)

 A Farm-Tracking, Activity Logging app for Farmers.
-Built with Quasar v2.3.4
+Built with Quasar v2.3.4.
+Interfaces with FarmOS v1.

 ## Install the dependencies
 ```bash